logicxd/til/Artificial Intelligence/Machine Learning/Supervised-Learning.md

 # Supervised Learning
-Learning based on the fact that the algorithm is given a data set in which the "right answers" are give.
+Machine learning based on the fact that the algorithm is given a data set in which the "right answers" are give.

+* **Regression**: statistical process for estimating the relationships among variables.